occupational asthma

 | Specific inhalation challenge (SIC) | Controlled exposure in specialised lab | Gold standard for confirming specific agent; limited availability |

-Step 3: Identify the causative agent — occupational hygiene assessment, MSDS review
+Step 3: Identify the causative agent — occupational hygiene assessment, SDS (safety data sheet) review

 management